 Violent Crime Working Group

-Violent crime, particularly homicide, is rising rapidly in cities across the nation.
-Recent reports from the Council find a 30% surge in murders in 2020 compared to the previous year, and a 16% increase for the first half of 2021.
-Meanwhile, property and drug crimes declined during these same periods.
+Violent crime, particularly homicide, rose rapidly in cities across the nation beginning early in the COVID-19 pandemic.
+Reports from the Council found a 30% surge in murders in 2020 compared to the previous year, and a 16% increase for the first half of 2021.

 Who We Are